sweirich/graded-haskell/README.md

 This [repository](GraD/src) proves type soundness for GraD, assuming the consistency of an unspecified definitional equivalence.

+A [Virtual Box](https://www.cis.upenn.edu/~sweirich/popl2021-paper408.ova) containing the Coq proof scripts is available.

 [DDC](DDC/)
 -----------

-"A Dependent Dependency Calculus", draft paper by Pritam Choudhury, Harley Eades III, and Stephanie Weirich.
+"A Dependent Dependency Calculus", paper by Pritam Choudhury, Harley Eades III, and Stephanie Weirich.
+To appear in ESOP 2022.

 The draft paper is [available](ddc.pdf).

 This [repository](DDC/) proves type soundness for DDC, including the consistency of a grade-indexed definitional equivalence.

+A [Virtual Box](https://www.cis.upenn.edu/~sweirich/esop2022-paper111.ova) containing the Coq proof scripts is available.